 MONARCHY: Discovering Canada’s Monarchy is the combined information service of the Institute’s several divisions and provides facts on the history, heritage, operation and philosophy of the Canadian Crown.
 It is an invaluable resource for students and adults alike.
 Our staff will frequently be adding new information to this section, so visit it regularly to learn more about the Canadian Monarchy.

-ARCHIVES & LIBRARY: The Institute maintains two resource facilities.
+ARCHIVES & LIBRARY: The Institute maintains two resource collections.
 The King Louis XIV Canadian Royal Heritage Archives comprise a unique collection of newspaper clippings; scrapbooks; photographs, prints and posters; historical artefacts; films, videos and slides; and exhibits.
-It is located at the Fealty Heritage Centre in Toronto.
-The King George III Canadian Royal Heritage Library is a unique reference facility in Canada.
+The King George III Canadian Royal Heritage Library is a unique reference collection in Canada.
 It includes books and publications across many disciplines, on the Canadian Crown and international monarchies.
-Branches are located at the Fealty Heritage Centre in Toronto and three other locations in Ontario – Belleville, Neustadt and St Thomas.
 On The Library Shelf is a series of essays using material from the King George III Canadian Royal Heritage Library to expound royal topics of interest, so indicating to readers the richness of the collection.
 Canadian Books On The Crown lists a selection of books written by Canadians.